Institutional Racism Is Defined As Quizlet: Complete Guide

 Pitfall Why It Happens Countermeasure

 Data fatigue Over‑collecting metrics without clear purpose leads to burnout.
-Plus,
+Consider this: Define key performance indicators (KPIs) early; focus on a manageable set of outcomes.

-Lack of accountability No consequences for failing to meet equity targets.
+Tokenism Involving marginalized voices only for optics.
 Grant decision‑making authority to community representatives; embed them in governance structures.
+That's why

 A Call to Scholars: The Research Agenda Ahead